Phones can get warm for a large number of reasons.

 In this guide, we’ll touch on the three main reasons phones overheat, what you can do to solve the problem, and how to prevent it from happening again.

 Warm Is Normal

-So most of the time, when your phone is working properly, it won’t give off too much heat and you’ll be able to hold it normally.
+So when your phone is working properly, it won’t give off too much heat and you’ll be able to hold it normally.

 However, when your phone becomes hot to the touch, displays a heat warning, or stops working due to overheating, there’s something wrong that needs to be addressed.